What is live-in care?

 Many of our customers enjoy trips to parks and gardens in Bishop’s Stortford which has a rural feel, while being close to transport links.
 And if the typically british weather disappoints, they can enjoy Bishop’s Stortford Museum, The Little Arts Workshop or Ware Museum.
 You can therefore rest assured that they’re living life as well as possible while have the peace of mind of knowing that your loved one is in safe hands.

-If your loved one requires dementia care, we have carers who specialise in this type of care, who are familiar with dealing with the personality attributes associated with the disorder.
+If your loved one requires dementia care, we have carers who specialise in this type of care, who are familiar with dealing with the personality attributes associated with the condition.

 At Elder, we only hire highly trained private carers and ensure that those we assign to your loved one are capable of handling any situations that may arise.
-For example, if your loved one suffers from Dementia, we will ensure that we assign a one-to-one carer with experience in dealing with other indiviudals living with this condition.
+For example, if your loved one is living with dementia, we will ensure that we assign a one-to-one carer with experience in dealing with this condition.

 Knowing that your loved one is safe, secure, eating well and in good hands provides peace of mind for the whole family.
 This means that you can relax and enjoy their company, without worrying about cooking for them or cleaning their house.
 Should your relative’s needs increase over time, the caregiver will draw up a new care plan to meet these changing requirements.